 - Assess risk of PIH

-Doctor will recommend test patching prior to freckle removal laser treatment.
+Your therapist will recommend test patching prior to freckle removal laser treatment.
 If the patient is Fitzpatrick 1-2 (fair skinned) then they can go ahead with the test patch on the day.
-If they are darker skin toned or at risk for PIH (Post inflammatory Pigmentation) then they will be advised to use topical lightening agents for 8 weeks prior to treatment.
+If they are darker skin toned or at risk for PIH (Post inflammatory Pigmentation) then they will be advised to use topical lightening agents for 2 weeks prior to treatment.
 These topical agents are sold at our clinic.

 Photographs will be taken.